Ostarine PCT: Optional or Essential?

 • Libido

-Due to Ostarine being a well-tolerated SARM by both men and women, a PCT is considered by some to be unnecessary.
-However, we regularly find endogenous testosterone levels drop during any SARM cycle (including Ostarine), so it is wise for users to have an effective PCT protocol ready.
+PCT is considered by some to be unnecessary after taking Ostarine, with it having a reputation of being a mild SARM.
+However, we regularly find endogenous testosterone levels significantly drop during any SARM cycle, including Ostarine.
+Therefore, it can be advantageous for users to have an effective PCT protocol ready.

-Everyone is different when taking SARMs; thus, despite Ostarine’s renowned mild nature, some users can experience moderate side effects from it.
+Everyone is different when taking SARMs; thus, despite Ostarine’s renowned mild nature, some users can experience moderate suppression from it.

-If endogenous levels drop significantly, bodybuilders will shift into a catabolic state post-cycle while experiencing worsened mood, less energy, and reduced libido.
+If endogenous testosterone levels drop notably, bodybuilders will shift into a catabolic state post-cycle, experiencing:

-Note: Individuals who have never taken SARMs, pro-hormones, or anabolic steroids may be more susceptible to bigger drops in endogenous testosterone when taking Ostarine than someone whose body is already accustomed to PEDs.
+Individuals who have never taken SARMs, pro-hormones, or anabolic steroids may be more susceptible to bigger drops in endogenous testosterone when taking Ostarine than someone whose body is already accustomed to performance-enhancing drugs.

-As users can respond differently to Ostarine, we recommended getting blood work completed before, during, and after a cycle.
-Depending on how acute or severe endogenous levels fluctuate, such test results will give an insight into whether a PCT is necessary.
+As users can respond differently to Ostarine, we recommend getting blood work completed before, during, and after a cycle.
+Depending on how acutely or severely endogenous levels fluctuate, such test results will give an insight into whether PCT is necessary.

-It is worth noting that if a user does experience modest drops in endogenous testosterone from Ostarine, such damage to the HPTA (hypothalamic-pituitary-testicular axis) typically returns to normal several weeks post-cycle (even without a PCT).
+It is worth noting that if a user does experience modest drops in endogenous testosterone from Ostarine, such damage to the HPTA (hypothalamic-pituitary-testicular axis) typically returns to normal several weeks post-cycle even without PCT.

 How Suppressive is Ostarine?

-One user reported a dramatic drop in testosterone levels from Ostarine, recording 911 ng/dL pre-cycle and 113 ng/dL post-cycle (1).
+One of our patients experienced a dramatic drop in testosterone levels from Ostarine, recording 911 ng/dL pre-cycle and 113 ng/dL post-cycle.
 Medically, we diagnose less than 300 ng/dL as hypogonadism.
-This was following a 10-week cycle at 20 mg/day, which is a standard dosed Ostarine cycle.
+This was following a 10-week cycle at 20 mg/day, which is a standard-dose Ostarine cycle.

-Another male reported that after taking 20–30 mg/day of Ostarine for 2 months, his testosterone levels dropped from approximately 600 ng/dL to 200 ng/dL (2).
+Another male patient took 20–30 mg/day of Ostarine for 2 months, with his testosterone levels dropping from approximately 600 ng/dL to 200 ng/dL.

-A 23-year-old male also noticed quick suppression on Ostarine, with his testosterone dropping to 137 ng/dL after 18 days on 10 mg/day (4).
+We had a 23-year-old male also notice fast suppression on Ostarine, with his testosterone dropping to 137 ng/dL after 18 days on 10 mg/day.

-There seems to be a common consensus that Ostarine is not excessively suppressive.
-However, we have vast anecdotal evidence of numerous users experiencing significant suppression (60–70%)—even when taking modest doses and purchasing from well-established SARM manufacturers.
+There appears to be a common consensus that Ostarine is not excessively suppressive.
+However, we have vast anecdotal evidence of numerous users experiencing significant suppression of 60–70%—even when taking modest doses and purchasing from well-established SARM manufacturers.

 Ostarine PCT

-For users who are experiencing moderate suppression (30–50%) during their cycle, they can proceed with the following protocol, accelerating HPTA recovery.
+Users who are experiencing moderate suppression of 30–50% during their cycle can proceed with the following protocol, accelerating HPTA recovery.

 Moderate PCT